 Can I take my bike off campus?

 Of course!
 Just be sure to securely lock it up wherever you go.

 Where can I park my bike on campus?

 There are numerous bike racks all over campus for you to lock your bike, as well as a few fenced bike corrals for added security.
-Please do not lock your bikes to the light poles.

 How do I gain access to the bike corrals?